jurgensen1/web-development-course/README.md

 Video Title: How to Make a Custom Website from Scratch using WordPress (Theme Development) - 2019 Tutorial
 Basic description: intro including HTML, CSS, JavaScript, PHP, WordPress, local WordPress template creation, among other topics.
 Link: https://www.youtube.com/watch?v=KibbYf9avko
 This video is thanks to freeCodeCamp and GTcoding.
 10/10 recommend.
+Implementation of the work can be found at stillhere.site

 ### 2. Git and Github
 Video Title: Git and GitHub for Beginners - Crash Course